Information for Authors

 - International Journal of Systematic and Evolutionary Microbiology

-- Both Microbial Genomics and JMM Case Reports require authors to adhere to article templates.
-Click here for JMMCR article templates, and here for MGen article templates
+- JMM Case Reports requires authors to adhere to article templates.
+Click here for JMMCR article templates.

 For all journals, authors must also include in their paper:

-- Permission for reuse of published content not published by the authors, and also any citations of personal communications or unpublished results; this should be confirmed in a cover letter
+- Permission for reuse of published content not published by the authors must be uploaded during initial submission.
+We accept emails, letters and RightsLink confirmation that must be from the copyright holder.
+Any citations of personal communications or unpublished results must be confirmed in a cover letter

 - A title page

 - Ensure that citations of references in the text and references list conform to journal style, e.g. standard Harvard reference style

 - Use continuous line numbering throughout the paper in order to facilitate online reviewing